Openclaw Deployment (Legacy) Overview

 1. Install and Pair

-Agent: I installed the skill.
+Agent: I installed the plugin stack.
 Open the VAGUS app and share your pairing code.

 User: 584821